We all know that more links = higher rankings.

 Here’s how you get started:

-In a moment I am going to show you an easy and free way to automate this but for now I want you to understand the process.
+In a moment I am going to show you an easy way to automate this but for now, I want you to understand the process.

 This returns a list of results that mention my domain name but excludes all the pages from my own blog.